yukun-dong/how-to/[Document]-Display-Existing-Web-App-in-Teams-(Preview-feature).md

     * Alternately, set header `X-Frame-Options: ALLOW-FROM https://teams.microsoft.com/`.
 This header is deprecated but still accepted by most browsers.
   * Browsers same-origin policy restriction prevents webpages from making requests to different domains than the served web page.
 So, you can redirect the configuration or content page to another domain or subdomain.
 Your cross-domain navigation logic needs to allow the Teams client to validate the origin against a static `validDomains` list in the app manifest when loading or communicating with the tab.
   * Microsoft Teams tab doesn't support the ability to load intranet websites that use self-signed certificates.
+* Launch your existing app and update the endpoint in the environment config file (`.fx/configs/config.[env].json`) accordingly.

 ## Frequently Asked Questions